Survey Logic Mastery: A Comprehensive Guide

 Skip Logic

-The skip logic function allows you to have participants skip forward to another part of the survey when they responded to a specific option in the current question.
+The skip logic function allows you to have participants skip forward to another part of the survey when they respond with a specific option in the current question.

-As an example, you can implement skip logic in a "Multiple Choice Question" where participants select one option out of multiple options.
+For example, you can implement skip logic in a single-selection question where participants select one option out of multiple choices.

 Skip logic sample